 - Same app and AI species filtering as the Flex G-36.

 The Flex-S wins on elegance: one box, one price, zero accessories, and the battery problem is simply gone.
 In a spot with reasonable sky access, ours have run entire seasons without a touch — photo counts in the thousands, pack still reporting full by the app.
 You accept SpyPoint’s low-glow flash (see the no-glow guide if that’s a dealbreaker) and mid-pack night image quality, but as a total package under $160, nothing else makes set-and-forget this simple.
-It’s also the sneaky-good reason to pick SpyPoint in our Tactacam vs SpyPoint brand battle.
+It’s also the sneaky-good reason to pick SpyPoint in our Tactacam vs SpyPoint brand battle, and it tops our best SpyPoint trail cameras roundup for the same reason.

 2. Bushnell CelluCORE 20 Solar — Best Value